drndr/multilabel-text-clf/README.md

 Every subfolder has a README with introductions on how to run the experiments.

-The code for reproducomg most single-label results can be found in following repositories:
+The code for reproducing most single-label results can be found in following repositories:
 [MLP and TextGCN](https://github.com/lgalke/text-clf-baselines)
 [Tranformers](https://github.com/FKarl/text-classification)